ixventure/website/_about-us/propaganda.md

 title: PROPAGANDA POSTER
 slug: propaganda
 layout: project
-description: Memes and posters communicating our narrative.
+description: Memes and posters communicating our narrative to the Masses.
 ---

 ## The Populist Message that Legal is The Peoples' Construct